 Granted, this is quite broad and somewhat vague.
-Yet workflow orchestration is becoming a hot topic in tech circles.
-If anything, the Covid-19 pandemic has made this a must-have for many organizations to deal with the challenges of spikes in volumes as well as the impact of remote workforces.
+Yet AI workflow orchestration is becoming a hot topic in tech circles.
+If anything, the COVID-19 pandemic has made this a must-have for many organizations to deal with the challenges of spikes in volumes as well as the impact of remote workforces.

-OK then, so what’s the difference between workflow orchestration and automation?
+OK then, so what’s the difference between workflow automation and workflow orchestration?
 Well, both concepts are similar.
 But with automation, this is mostly about focusing on several tasks.
 This is really the domain of systems like RPA (Robotic Process Automation).
 Workflow orchestration, on the other hand, is more comprehensive.
 The goal is to automate processes that scale.